 - A reading list that addresses editorial suggestions and helps you develop your skillset further.

 - Where relevant, I might include a book map or visual material but not all manuscripts need this.

-- Email support – I respond to your queries about the edit and will review a small number of short sample rewrites at no extra cost.
+- Email support – I respond to your queries about the edit.

 - A discount on a later manuscript critique or full developmental edit.